 I won’t lie, I think the A-Play Rimmer toys are more sensational than the Thrust ones—which are fun enough, but not worth writing an ode to.
+(I would strongly recommend the Backdoor Banger first as the best thrusting butt plug I’ve found: more powerful pulsing than A-Play.)
 First, I’ll run through these self-propelled plugs’ functions.
-Then (because choices matter!), I review the A-Play Rimmer Plug vs. the b-Vibe Rimming Plug, a toy that started a trend.
+Then I review the A-Play Rimmer Plug vs. the b-Vibe Rimming Plug, a toy that started a trend.

 A-Play Plug Functions

 So the A-Play Plugs by Doc Johnson will have you choose between 3 functions: either A-Play Vibe, A-Play Thrust, or A-Play Rimmer (star of this review).
 All are available in either teal or black, and in multiple sizes.
 I first saw the lineup on display at a sex toy trade show last July 2019:

 A note on sizing: The “Adventurous” size is what I’d consider between anal beginner and intermediate level, at 1.25 inches diameter.
 It’s slimmer, and I can slip it in easily with lube.
 The “Experienced” size’s name seems like a misnomer, because I’m used to seeing folks who are really into SquarePegToys and Hankey’s Toys sizing—that is, actually big.1 Since they are very “average” size, you don’t need to have a ton of anal experience to use the largest Rimmer, Thrust, or Vibe.